Azure/Azure-AI-Content-Safety-Private-Preview/Error Code.md

-# Content Safety Error codes and response codes
+# Content Safety Error codes

 The content APIs may return the following error codes: